 ITU will continue to work as a membership-driven organization to effectively support and reflect the needs of its diverse members.
 ITU recognizes the needs of all countries, in particular developing countries, including LDCs, SIDS, LLDCs and countries with economies in transition, which should be prioritized and given due attention

-ITU will also work to deepen its engagement with representatives of the telecommunication/ICT and other industry sectors, to demonstrate ITU's value proposition in the context of the strategic goals.
+ITU will also work to deepen its engagement with representatives of the telecommunication/ICT and other industry sectors, to demonstrate ITU's value proposition in the context of the strategic goals to encourage increased engagement and new membership.

 Regional Presence